JohnD-EE/zf2Mastery/dependencyInjection.md

 #Dependency Injection - DI
-DI is integral to ZF2, separating the creation of objects and their dependencies - Inversion of Control (Martin Fowler) Dependency Inversion Principle - code should depend upon abstractions - decoupling from lower level implementatins
+DI is integral to ZF2, separating the creation of objects and their dependencies - Inversion of Control (Martin Fowler) Dependency Inversion Principle - code should depend upon abstractions - decoupling from lower level implementatins Inject your dependencies into your classes instead of instantiating an object within a class

+3 types of injection:
+* Constructor Injection
+* Setter Injection
+* Interface Injection

 *Dependency Injection enables loose coupling and loose coupling makes code more maintainable* - Mark Seemann Maintainability, Extensibility, Testability